 - Broad enhancement of the traceability systems that support our agricultural export supply chains, through projects with measurable outcomes.

-- Exporters can use these traceability system enhancements to help them maintain their competitive edge in export markets.
+- Exporters are able to use the enhancement of our traceability systems to assist in maintaining their competitive edge in export markets.

-- More farmers, producers and processors consider exporting commodities, especially high risk commodities.
+- More farmers, producers and processors consider exporting, especially those involved in exporting high risk commodities.

 - Traceability system enhancements are cost effective because they use existing systems and technologies where possible.

 The program builds on the National Traceability Project.